Andreas Avraam

-Andreas Avraam (Ανδρέας Αβραάμ; born 6 June 1987) is a Cypriot professional footballer who plays as a left back.
+Andreas Avraam (Ανδρέας Αβραάμ; born 6 June 1987) is a Cypriot professional footballer.

 Career

 He is also a member of the Cyprus national team and has captained the Cyprus U-19.
 He grew as a player in the Omonia Aradippou in Second Division of Cyprus academies.
 Apollon Limassol scouter's found this talent signed him for a fee of 55.000 euros.
 AC Omonia paid Apollon Limassol 850.000 euros to bring the player to their team.
 He is a very gifted left winger with good crossing and scoring capabilities.
 His excellent appearances have sparked interests in both domestic and foreign clubs, particularly in Greece.